AdeHumble/Nigerian-Food-Prices-Insights/README.md

 15. [Acknowledgements](#acknowledgements)

 ## PROJECT OVERVIEW
-This project analyzes food prices data for Nigeria sourced from the World Food Programme Price Database.
-The goal is to explore trends, disparities, and factors influencing food prices to provide insights for stakeholders and policymakers.
+This project, my second capstone endeavor at the SkillHarvest Data Analytics Bootcamp, involves analyzing food price data for Nigeria sourced from the World Food Programme Price Database.
+As a group project where I serve as the team lead, our goal is to delve into trends, disparities, and factors influencing food prices.
+Ultimately, we aim to provide valuable insights for stakeholders and policymakers

 ## PROJECT OBJECTIVES
 - Identify regional variations in food prices within Nigeria and analyze the factors contributing to these disparities.